PinchToDebug/Pihole-Tray/README.md

 ![1](Screenshots/1.jpg)
 ![2](Screenshots/2.jpg)
 ![3](Screenshots/3.jpg)
+## ⚠️ Disclaimer

+This project is not affiliated with the Pi-hole project or its developers.
+This tool is a third-party application developed independently.

 ## 🤝 Contributing
 Contributions are welcome!
 If you have an idea for a feature or find a bug, please open an issue or submit a pull request!

+## 📝 Important
+The project is under development and could havebugs.

 ## 📜 License

 This project is licensed under the MIT License.

 The project is built using [WPF UI](https://github.com/lepoco/wpfui), which is licensed under the [MIT License](https://github.com/lepoco/wpfui/blob/main/LICENSE).

-## ⚠️ Disclaimer

-This project is not affiliated with the Pi-hole project or its developers.
-This tool is a third-party application developed independently.